GET STARTED

 • Suppliers and vendors.
 Quite often, those who rely on you for their livelihoods have a wealth of knowledge.

 • Customers.
 By creating a mechanism to engage your customers as peers, you can learn quite a bit about how to better serve them.
 One way to ensure these customer interactions are outside of the day to day transactional nature of your relationship is by creating a customer advisory council.
-We have written extensively about how to go about launching a customer advisory council and the Dos and Don’ts of a Customer Advisory Council
+We have written extensively about how to go about launching a customer advisory council.

 • Team members.
 Don’t limit yourself by only looking externally.
 The big brains that are already at your fingertips may cherish the opportunity to think bigger about your business.